roobscoob/among-us-protocol/02_root_message_types/14_reselectserver.md

 # `0x0e` ReselectServer

+> **Note**: Despite still being sent by the Innersloth servers, this packet is no longer handled by the client as of The Airship update (2021.3.31).

 ### Server-to-Client

 This message is sent from the server to the client when loading the game list, creating a game, and joining a game, and tells the client which servers the games are hosted on.